francelico/deep-reinforcement-learning/p1_navigation/README.md

 ```pip install -r requirements.txt```
 or load the drlnd conda env using the file
 ```drlnd.yml```
-both are located at the root of this repository.
+.
+Both are located at the root of this repository.

 ### Instructions